 An endless supply of amazing characters

 Most lovable thing about Dumplin’ was the endless amount of amazing characters.
 I don’t mean that in the way that they’re perfect, the opposite really, they’re as flawed as any of us are, but they have SO MUCH depth!
 They have so many layers to them, and slowly they all get pulled back for the reader and we’re given a peek at the person beneath all those layers.
-I could relate with the main character, Willowdean, a lot.
-I think almost any girl can relate to her insecurities, but she also rubbed me the wrong way quite a few times View Spoiler » like the fight with her best friend?
-What’s up with that.
-I could understand where she was coming from, it was a gut-reaction, she didn’t about what she said, but girl get your head out of your ass.
-She was really mean to her friend, and she knew she’d been unreasonable.
-That fight went on for way too long! « Hide Spoiler.
+I could relate to the main character, Willowdean, a lot.
+I think almost any girl can relate to her insecurities, but she also rubbed me the wrong way quite a few times.
 She’s bold, brave, no-nonsense, and (most of the time) doesn’t give a shit what other people think of her.
-What I admired most about her was that while, yes, she was unhappy with her body sometimes, she wanted to be happy in her body without having to change.

 Julie Murphy explores the relationships between characters amazingly